Sponsored post written by me on behalf of Smithfield® Prime Fresh Pork. The opinions and text are all mine.

 Pork Verde Tacos cooked in the crock pot and served with a drizzle of amazing jalapeño sauce.
 You will love the flavor in these pork tacos and love how easy they are to make!

-If there was only one kind of food that I could eat for the rest of my life, it would be Mexican food.
 It’s my very favorite thing in the world.
 Tacos are especially a favorite.
 I grew up eating tacos all the time.
 My dad spent some time in Mexico when he was a young man and became very fond of tacos.
-My mom was a good sport and made them a couple times a month to keep him happy.
+My mom was a good sport and made them a couple times a month to keep him happy. 🙂

-I remember thinking then that tacos were a lot of work.
-She would make the taco meat and then cut up lots of vegetables and fry each tortilla shell in oil one at a time.
 We would all sit down to eat, except her.
 She would stand at the stove frying up tortillas until we were all full and then she would eat what was left over.
 Yep, no denying she was a great mom. 😉

 Now as a mom myself, I think back and wonder how she had the patience to do that so often! 😉 Instead, I pull out my crock pot and let it do all the work for me!
 These Crock Pot Pork Verde Tacos are the perfect dinner that your family will love and you won’t have to spend hours making.

-My boys devoured it!
 This Pork Verde Taco recipe is a great way to get the family around the dinner table.
 Life is crazy and it’s hard to find time to spend together.
 When I was growing up, my mom made a big deal about us always eating dinner together.

 Crock Pot Pork Verde Tacos with Jalapeño Sauce